What is The Invoice Market?

 All you pay is a pre-agreed, low discount rate on the invoice amount.

-The typical discount fee is between just 1% – 5% of the invoice/s face value.
+The typical discount fee can range between just 1% and 5.5% of the invoice/s face value.

 How long will it take before you receive the funds?

 If you are a new client, it will take approximately two business days from you submitting your completed application and supporting documents for us to assess your application to become an approved client on the tim. platform.

 As soon as you’re approved, you can then upload your invoice/s for sale and you will receive the funds the same day.